EightL/ipk25-chat-client/README.md

 While designinng this finite state machine, i was mainly following the FSM in the specification and enhanced it with some tweaks.
 This FSM is implemented in `client.cpp` and both TCP and UDP follow this.
 The client starts in `INIT`, transitions to `AUTHENTICATING` on /auth, and if successful reaches `JOINED` state.
 From there, it can either send messages in the current channel or enter `JOIN_WAITING` to switch channels.
 The `TERMINATED` state is a one-way exit - once we're there, we close the socket & exit.
 All error paths should be providing graceful fallbacks.

-## Chosen Programming Language

-This project is implemented in **C++20**, mainly for features like `enum class`, `<chrono>` utilities, and stronger constexpr.
-But also uses stuff like  `std::string`/`std::vector` for resource and buffer management, which goes back to C++11.

-I stuck with C++ because I’m taking a C++ course this semester, so it aligned nicely.
-Plus, having done the first project in C++, I was able to reuse and improve patterns I learned in the first project.

 ---